-Jonathan Huels has a broad background in environmental law, land use and zoning.**

-Version 7

-Jonathan Huels has a broad background in environmental law, land use and zoning.
-He works with local governments and other federal and state regulatory authorities to address the needs of his clients related to environmental permitting and compliance, brownfields, petroleum and hazardous waste assessment and remediation, zoning, comprehensive plans, concurrency, Developments of Regional Impact (DRI's), golf course and other types of property redevelopment, due diligence, and property rights.
+Johnathan works with local governments and other federal and state regulatory authorities to address the needs of his clients related to environmental permitting and compliance, brownfields, petroleum and hazardous waste assessment and remediation, zoning, comprehensive plans, concurrency, Developments of Regional Impact (DRI's), golf course and other types of property redevelopment, due diligence, and property rights.

 Huels holds a bachelor's degree and a master's degree in environmental science from the University of Florida and the University of Idaho.
-Huels has received his law degree from the University of Florida Levin College of Law.
+He received his law degree from the University of Florida Levin College of Law.